March 3, 2026

 You is an AI search engine, and while its primary focus is to provide you with the best result for your research, they do offer a basic email writer.
 It’s not the most elaborate tool but offers an easy and free option for people who rarely need help from an AI tool.
 You’ll also need to switch back and forth between their web app and your email client.

-Additionally, it's also important to consider the cost of the tool and whether it fits within your budget.
+Additionally, it’s also important to consider the cost.
 Most tools offer a fixed plan no matter your usage.
-As attractive as this might be, from our experience, the fees are often a lot more expensive than paying by usage like you would with the OpenAI integration in Missive.
+As attractive as this might be, from our experience, the fees are often a lot more expensive than paying by usage like you would with the OpenAI, Anthropic, or Google integrations in Missive.

 Another factor to consider is the level of integration with your email client.
-From our test most tool that works via an extension work only with Chrome and doesn’t integrate well with email clients other than Gmail.
+From our test, most tools that work via an extension only work with Chrome and don’t integrate well with email clients other than Gmail.
+So if you’re an Outlook user that wants to go beyond Copilot, you should look at Missive, Canary, and Shortwave as your primary options.

 AI email assistants are a powerful tool for streamlining communication and increasing productivity by helping you generate emails, create replies, translate, and fix your grammar and spelling mistakes.